g0aty/SickoMenu/README.md

    - Place the `version.dll` file here.
 6. In PlayOnMac, select your virtual drive > **Configure** > **Wine** > **Libraries**.
    - Add `version` to the overrides and set it to **Native (Windows)**.
 7.Run Among Us through Steam in PlayOnMac.
-Use the hotkey **Command + Delete** to toggle the mod menu.
+Use the hotkey **Fn+Backspace or Command+Backspace** to toggle the mod menu, depending on your model.

 **Method 3: (recommended)**